carrenD/Medical-Cross-Modality-Domain-Adaptation/README.md

 #### 6. Acknowledgements

-Special thanks to [Ryan Neph](https://github.com/ryanneph) for the [PyMedImage](https://github.com/ryanneph/PyMedImage) package, which is used for debugging in the original project.
+Special thanks to [Ryan Neph](https://github.com/ryanneph) for the [PyMedImage](https://github.com/ryanneph/PyMedImage) package, which was used for debugging in the original project.

 ### Contact